The Apple Reminders app is a great way to keep track of all your important tasks and events.

 - Select your preference from the dropdown list.

-Hey Siri, add bread and milk to my shopping list
+Hey Siri, add bananas, coffee, beer, and bread to my shopping list.

-Hey Siri, Remind me to buy coffee in two hours
+Remind me to buy coffee in 2 hours.

 Setting reminders using location